G0PLY/DCLXVI/README.md

 Removed free refill of health and mana for leveling up,

-Removed full potions from shopkeepers permanent listing,

 Removed elixer potions from shopkeepers listing,

 Increased monster difficulty,

 Modified weapon and armor requirements,

+Weapon racks drop gold (temp fix on a bug),

 Removed item drop on death (multiplayer),

 Removed half gold dropped on death (multiplayer)

-Monsters more difficult in multiplayer vs singleplayer.
+Monsters more difficult in multiplayer vs singleplayer (mid mp nm is ~lv 16 sp).

 --------------------------------------------------------------------------------------------------
 Using devilution-0.4